-Tourists' strong intention can be their behavioral intention.
+Tourists' strong intention can be their behave all intention.
 It becomes factors that drive people's willingness to perform a behavior (Ajzen, 1991).
 Behavior intention based on Theory of Plan Behavior (TPB) as predictor of behavior which has a great effect (Teo & Lee, 2010).
-The theory is an extension of the theory of reason action (Ajzen & Fishbein, 1980; Fishbein & Ajzen, 1975).
+The theory is 30 extension of the theory of reason action (Ajzen & Fishbein, 1980; Fishbein & Ajzen, 1975).
 TPB has been widely used to support the relationship between norms, attitude, and behavioral control that is perceived with intention to behave in many disciplines, such as consumer behavior and technology usage behavior.
-In consumer behavior, this theory is applied to answer the research question why a consumer intention.
-For example, Zealand, (2007) investigated the influence of environment elements on visitors to visit heritage places on behavioral intention.
+In consumer behavior, this theory is applied to answer the research question why a consumer intention to buy a particular service or product.
+In hospitality management, TPB also uses to predict behavioral intention.
+For example, Zealand, (2007) investigated the influence of environment elements on visitors to visit heritage p 26 s on behavioral intention.
 In addition, Chen & Rahman(2018) survey the visitor's engagement, culture contact, memorable tourism experiences, and behavioral intention.